 You know, I’d almost given up on this bread.
 I can do any banana bread in my sleep.
 But this lemon blueberry number?
 It turned out to be a lot harder to figure out than I initially thought and I had to do a LOT of testing to get it right.

 Any way I tried to make a bread without creaming the butter and sugar first was way too dense.
 And I really had my heart set on NOT doing any creaming, because it’s a little quicker.

-But in the end, I had to come to terms with the fact that there will never be a really great Lemon Blueberry Bread… Unless the base is kind of more of a lemon pound cake than anything else.
+But in the end, I had to come to terms with the fact this will never be the best Lemon Blueberry Bread… Unless the base is kind of more of a lemon pound cake than anything else.